petervaro/python/README.md

 created especially for Python 3.3 and above.
-I did this with a python dictionary plus a little converter script and not in `JSON` (ugly double escape characters -- *Ouch!*) nor in `XML`/`tmLanguage` (com'n is there anyone, who likes to read-and-write that?).
-The result is a dynamic, reuseable, easy to read (syntax highlighted regexes - comments and variables!) and maintain and pretty short (old: 3331 lines, new: 1226 lines) syntax definition file!
+I did this with a python dictionary plus a little converter script and not in `JSON` (ugly double escape characters -- *Ouch!*) nor in `XML`/`tmLanguage` (com'n is there anyone, who likes to read-and-write these?).
+The result is a dynamic, reuseable, easy to read and write (syntax highlighted regexes -- with comments and variables!) and maintain and pretty short (old: 3331 lines, new: 1226 lines) syntax definition file!

 ### Cython support

 Unfortunately cython syntax highlighter definitions are also lack of updated, fully working and 100% python compatible syntax definitions!
-To solve this problem I created the cython defintion file as an extension of the python definition -- so any time, the python syntax is changing, the cython will change also!

-Now, it is literally a super-set of python!
+I created a brand new highlighter from scartch, based on the new Python one, but one of the future plans is to make this dictionary an addition/extended version of it, so the changes will automatically updated in both language files.

 ### Highlight on web